The Quality Life Jungle of Human Individual Differences

 Something must be done…

-The Global Pursuit of Well-Being Across Our Individual, Cultural & DNA Differences
+The Global Pursuit of Well-Being Across Our Individual & Cultural Differences

 Predatory Well-Being: A Global Problem